-You determine when the password is required within the BIOS Features Setup Menu and its Security option.
+You determine when the password is required within the BIOS Features Setup Menu and its Security option (see Section 3).
 If the Security option is set to "System", the password will be required both at boot and at entry to Setup.
 If set to "Setup", prompting only occurs when trying to enter Setup.